brave/browser-laptop/docs/state.md

       exchangeName: string,      // the name of the BTC exchange
       exchangeURL: string        // the URL of the BTC exchange },
+    recoverySucceeded: boolean   // the status of an attempted recovery
     paymentIMG: string,          // the QR code equivalent of `paymentURL` expressed as "data:image/...;base64,..."
     error: {                     // non-null if the last updateLedgerInfo happened concurrently with an error
       caller: string             // function in which error was handled
       error: object              // error object returned
     }
   },
+  publisherInfo: {
-  publisherInfo: [               // one entry for each publisher having a non-zero `score`
+    synopsis: [ { // one entry for each publisher having a non-zero `score`
-    {
       rank: number,              // i.e., 1, 2, 3, ...
       verified: boolean,         // there is a verified wallet for this publisher
       site: string,              // publisher name, e.g., "wikipedia.org"